markhartel/pwtc.com/wp-content/plugins/woocommerce-gateway-paypal-powered-by-braintree/readme.txt

 4. Checkout with PayPal or Credit and Debit Cards.

 == Changelog ==

+= 1.2.7 =
+* Fix - If you connected but did not save the settings, the enabled value would not be set and scripts would not enqueue
+* Fix - Disable customer initiated payment method changes - PayPal Braintree does not support zero amount transactions
+* Tweak - On new installs, debug messages are no longer sent to the WooCommerce System Status log by default

 = 1.2.6 =
 * Fix - Issue where buyer unable to change subscription payment method with free-trial (order total is 0).